Ilorix/ND1309-FlightSurety/README.md

 ## Installation

-To install, download or clone the repo, then run:
+To install, download or clone this repo, then run:

 `npm install`